hungkieutien/hungkieutien/README.md

 Through my work experiences in the last four years, I had the opportunity to work with cross-functional teams and different technologies.
 Although back-end development has been my main area over the past time, I wanted to expand my skills in the front-end development.
 This versatility allows me to work effectively at different stages of a project's development and ensure that the final products are both functional and aesthetically pleasing.

-I'm currently looking for a new role as a developer with a focus on React.

 ## Tech Stack

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,react,sass,tailwind,bootstrap,php,symfony,bash,git,gitlab)](https://skillicons.dev)